Urviskumar/Advancing-Autonomous-Driving-Perception/README.md

  computational efficiency.
 We achieved real-time performance on Jetson Xavier by prioritizing system efficiency, which significantly improved the overall performance of the project.

+## C. Working
+ 1) Lane Detection: In this project, we embarked on a journey to develop an autonomous navigation system, starting with the fundamental task of detecting lanes.

+ 2) Object Detection: We utilized the YOLOv5 pre-trained model for object detection.
+This model has been widely used in various applications, including lane detection, missing road lane markings detection, and pedestrian detection.
+The use of YOLOv5 allowed us to effectively detect objects in real-time, contributing significantly to the success of the project.
+Here we have detected successfully the 'Stop', 'Move', and 'Turn' signs using which robot will perform the task according to the signs.

+ 3) Depth Estimation: The ZED 2 camera is a powerful stereo camera that plays a crucial role in depth estimation for autonomous navigation.
+It combines advances in AI, sensor hardware, and stereo vision to build an unmatched solution in spatial perception and understanding.
+The camera features ultra-wide depth perception with a 110-degree horizontal and 70-degree vertical field of view, including optical distortion compensation.
+It also has enhanced low-light vision with an f/1.8 aperture and improved ISP, capturing 40 percent more light in dark environments.
+The ZED 2 camera uses stereo vision and neural networks to replicate human-like vision, enabling depth perception from 0.2 to 20m².
+In autonomous navigation, this depth information is used to identify obstacles, plan paths, and make decisions about the robot's movements.

+  4) PIDController:  The system utilized a PID(Proportional-Integral-Derivative) controller for dynamic steering adjustment.The PID controller adjusted the robot's steering based on the deviation from the desired lane position.This allowed the robot to make smooth and precise adjustments to its course, ensuring it stayed on track and navigated the lanes effectively.
+Throughout this project,we tried to improve our control as much as possible resulting the smooth navigation with in the environment.For lane following, a PID controller adjusts v and w to minimize the error between the robot's current position and the desired path.

+## E. ROS Integration
+ The Robot Operating System (ROS) played a pivotal role in the implementation of this project.
+ROS is a flexible framework for writing robot software and provides services designed for a heterogeneous computer cluster such as hardware abstraction, low-level device control, implementation of commonly-used functionality, message-passing between processes, and package management.<br><br>

+For object detection, the YOLOv5 model was integrated into the ROS framework.
+The images from the camera were passed to the YOLOv5 node, which detected objects of interest and published the detections as ROS messages.
+These messages were used to trigger specific actions by the robot.
+ The ZED 2 camera was used to obtain depth information, which was crucial for object distance estimation.

+## F. Results and Analysis
+ The robot demonstrated a high degree of proficiency in following lane markings detected in the camera images.
+It employed techniques such as color filtering and line fitting to identify lanes.
+The robot was able to adjust its steering to stay within the lanes, demonstrating the effectiveness of the control algorithms implemented.
+The success in lane following is a testament to the robustness of the computer vision techniques and control algorithms used in this project.

+## Conclusion
+In conclusion, the results obtained from this project demon strate the effectiveness of the techniques and algorithms im plemented.
+The robot was able to follow lanes, detect objects, and estimate distances to objects accurately, demonstrating its potential for real-world applications in autonomous navigation.